 Online Psychiatrist California

-Online psychiatry service, providing mental health care for California in 2023!
-Experienced online psychiatrists are available to provide online mental health treatment.
+Online psychiatry service, providing mental health care for California in 2024!
+Experienced online psychiatrists are available to provide online mental health treatment, including Medi-Cal.

 California is one of the most diverse states in the country, which is one aspect that drew me into telepsychiatry in the first place.
 People don’t typically think of California as rural, but there are many healthcare shortage areas.
 About 11 million Californians are in them.
 That’s more people than all of Wyoming, Vermont, Alaska, North Dakota, South Dakota, Delaware, Montana, Rhode Island, Maine, New Hampshire, and West Virginia all combined.
 You might be surprised but many people who call us actually are desperate for an appointment and they live in the Bay Area.
 That’s because many doctors in the Bay Area actually decide to take cash only, so actually some of the data is misleading, because even though those populated areas have more doctors many of them are not in network.
 We do take Anthem, Blue Cross Blue Shield, Aetna, Humana, Cigna, United and Optum.
 Please give us a call if you’d like to be seen thanks a lot